 This is the party that started me on the path to my second job in children’s party planning.
 Last year, for my girls’ sixth birthday, they asked for a fairy party.
-I just couldn’t go the super-commercial route but discovered instead Cicely Mary Barker’s classic fairy illustrations.
-The girls were just as happy to go in a more original direction.
-They have a February birthday, so our party was indoors.
-(You can see it here.)
+I discovered Cicely Mary Barker’s classic fairy illustrations and they became my inspiration.
+I had this party on my list to re-create with professional photography to create a flower fairy birthday party plan, and then…

 I am so fortunate to live near a delightful antiques and art shop — Linden European Gardens.
 It’s one of my go-to places for gifts.
 Owner Laurie maintains such a lovely garden out back and I knew it would be a terrific space for our event.
 Laurie and her team are so great to work with and if you are in the Woodstock area, I’d definitely consider her garden for party rentals.